adams-charleen/nyt_headlines/README.md

 ### 1. 🔍 Article Collection via NYT API

-We began by using the **New York Times Article Search API** to collect metadata for articles related to Israeli and Palestinian topics.
+We began by using the **NYT Article Search API** to collect metadata for articles related to Israeli and Palestinian topics.

 - **Search Query:** `Israel OR Israeli OR Palestine OR Palestinian`
 - **Date Range:** October 1, 2023 – March 7, 2025